AgentSmithyAI/agentsmithy-vscode/README.md

 - Or use Command Palette: `Ctrl+Shift+P` → `AgentSmithy: Open Chat`

 ### Move to Secondary Sidebar (Recommended)
-1. Right-click on the AgentSmithy icon in the activity bar
+Two options:
-2. Select "Move to Secondary Side Bar"
+- Right‑click the AgentSmithy icon in the Activity Bar → "Move to Secondary Side Bar"
-3. The chat will now appear on the right side of VSCode
+- Or `Ctrl+Shift+P` → "Toggle Secondary Side Bar", then drag the "AgentSmithy Chat" view to the right pane

-4. This keeps your code and chat visible simultaneously
+After installing/updating, reload the window: `Ctrl+Shift+P` → "Developer: Reload Window".

 ### Send Selected Code
 1. Select code in the editor